 Who we are and how we came to be…

 Indiana native Bryan Lawe always wanted to be an entrepreneur.
-His grandfather owned a lumberyard and box manufacturing company in Canton, Ohio; during family visits, Bryan spent time with him at work and always had fun.
+His grandfather owned a lumberyard and box manufacturing company in Canton, Illinois; during family visits, Bryan spent time with him at work and always had fun.

 But Bryan didn’t just hang out in the office with his grandfather.
 From a tender age, he swept parking lots, helped his uncles load lumber on trucks, and went on deliveries.
 As an elementary school kid, he ran lemonade stands and worked as a newspaper carrier.
 The entrepreneur bug bit him early.